k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash due to monster wishing for an artifact and not receiving it
 - Balrogs don't have forehooves
 - Tweak/fix to last commit
+- Fix: tame monsters should not be allowed to take a heavy iron ball you if you're still chained to it